Join Here | Log In

 3) Protectins

-Protectin D1 is derived from DHA, and from DPA (another omega-3 fatty acid), we get protectin P2.[ref]
+Protectin D1 is derived from DHA, while protectin D2 is synthesized from DPA (another omega-3 fatty acid).[ref]
 Protectins are important in switching macrophages from the proinflammatory to the anti-inflammatory type.[ref]
-Macrophages can increase inflammation (M1 type), or they can clean up and stop inflammation (M2 type)
+As I mentioned above, macrophages can increase inflammation (M1 type), or they can clean up and stop inflammation (M2 type).
+Protectins can initiate the switch to M2 type.

 • In animal studies, protectin D1 is important in reducing the amyloid-beta plaque, which causes Alzheimer’s disease.[ref]